Code-Institute-Submissions/sami-sinnari-MilestoneProject1/README.md

 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)
   - style.css - No error found.
     - The validator displayed 22 warnings.
 Six warnings were for -webkit/-moz/-o-background size's, and other sixteen warnings were in regards to background color being the same.
-The CSS validator didn't recognize the hover effects and the reason for the same background color.
+The CSS validator didn't recognize the hover effects and the point of the same background color.

 ### Testing User Stories from UX Section

-As a **user**, I want to understand the purpose of the web site im visiting on the first encounter.
+As a **user**, I want to understand the purpose of the web site i'm visiting on the first encounter.

   - for a user, I've added a paragraph on the landing page explaining that we are building websites for Start-Up's.

-As a **user**, I want to be guided easly throught-out the website.
+As a **user**, I want to be guided easily throught-out the website.

-  - for a user, I've added navigation bar to the top of every page on the website with links to each page an section.
+  - for a user, I've added a navigation bar to the top of every page on the website with links to each page and section.

-As a **user**, I want to read about company's actions and the way they are dealing with Start-Ups.
+As a **user**, I want to read about the company's actions and the way they deal with Start-Ups.

-  - for a user, I've explained the way to go in "about" section.
-Nevertheless, the "find out more button was added to landing page in order for user to get more information about our service.
+  - for a user, I've explained how to go to the "about" section.
+Nevertheless, the "find out more" button was added to the landing page in order for the user to get more information about our service.

 As a **user**, I want to read some testemonials to be sure this is the right company for me.

-  - for a user, I've added testimonials section at the end of the home page with ratings we received.
-By doing so, I'd like to attract user's attention to our success.
+  - for a user, I've added a testimonials section at the end of the home page with our received ratings.
+By doing so, it attracts user's attention to our success.

 As a **user**, I want to be able to contact the company and book a metting or get more information about their services and fees.

   - for a user, I've added a Contact(Modal) link on every page where they can fill in their details.
-Once filled, we will contact them and provide them with service fees, as mentioned on the bottom of the page in services.
+Once filled, we will contact them and provide them with relative information about their requests or questions about service fees.
 Moreover, I have included social links to the footer on each page.
 These link to Instagram, LinkedIn, Facebook and Mail.
-All of those link will open in a seperate page so the user can easily come back to the site.
+All of those links will open in a seperate page so the user can easily come back to the site.

 ### Further Testing